SansGuidon/bookmarks/README.md

 * [High Scalability](http://highscalability.com/all-time-favorites/) - Here are some of the favorite posts on HighScalability...
 * [Dan North](https://speakerdeck.com/tastapod/why-every-element-of-solid-is-wrong) - [Slides] (2016) Why Every Element of SOLID is Wrong by
 * [Lieven Vaneeckhaute (denshade)](https://softwareefficiency.wordpress.com/2015/03/14/big-data-technology-and-the-responsibility-shift/) - (2015) NoSQL and the responsibility shift | about data quality
+* [Steven A. Lowe](https://techbeacon.com/big-benefits-tiny-types-how-make-your-codes-domain-concepts-explicit) - (2018) Big benefits from tiny types: How to make your code's domain concepts explicit

 # Art :art:
 * [Pierre Debatty](http://www.pierredebatty.be/) - art of Pierre Debatty, a belgian painter